1-800-991-0783 (North America) | +44 (0) 204 525 8884 (UK)

 Evacuation routes out of your facility must be navigable by people of all physical capabilities.
 Avoid routes that pass near hazards, such as flammable or poisonous materials, which might become unstable during an emergency and block the route.

-Muster points are where your people will assemble for roll call and first aid after evacuating.
-These points should be located at a safe distance from your building to protect workers from flying debris and give first responders room to operate.
+Muster points are where your people assemble for roll call and first aid after evacuating.
+These points should be located safely from your building to protect workers from flying debris and give first responders room to operate.
 Make sure to assign an emergency manager to each muster point.

 Conduct periodic emergency drills